MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 If you have computers that cannot connect to the internet for a period of time, you can export and copy files that manually manages the policy for the unified labeling client.

-**To support disconnected computers from the unified labeling client:**
+**To support disconnected computers from the unified labeling client**:

 1. Choose or create a user account in Azure AD that you will use to download labels and policy settings that you want to use on your disconnected computer.